 A brief history

-I am currently a PhD student based in the Microbial Pathogenicity and Host Susceptibility lead by Paal Skytt Andersen at the Statens Serum Institut in Copenhagen and a registered student at the University of Copenhagen.
+My PhD was based in the Microbial Pathogenicity and Host Susceptibility lead by Paal Skytt Andersen at the Statens Serum Institut in Copenhagen and a registered student at the University of Copenhagen.
 I am also part of an Innovative Training Network (ITN) funded by the European Research Council called CARTNET (Combatting Antibiotic Resistance Training Network).
 It consists of 13 early stage researchers (ESRs) around Europe focusing on different aspects of combatting antibiotic resistance ranging from drug design, antibiotic discovery to phage therapy.
 I belong to work package 2, which is titled “New antimicrobials from nature”.

 I’m ESR8 and my PhD project involves finding novel antimicrobial against staphylococcus aureus in the human microbiota.
 S. aureus is a commensal bacterium and part of the human microbiota.
 It isn’t harmful under normal circumstances but they can cause infections.
 In the last few decades, there has been a rise of methicillin-resistant S. aureus or MRSA for short.
 It renders traditional antibiotic treatments ineffective resulting in a need for new antibiotics.
 The discovery of novel antibiotic is crucial to alleviate the antibiotic crisis.